 This YouTube convention was created by YouTuber Corey Vidal as the equivalent of a film festival, such as the Toronto Film Festival, for online content creators.

 The Buffer Festival is not for general YouTube vlogs or game streams but for content creators who create such elevated content as short films for the online platform.

 The Buffer Festival has a rich program geared toward content creators who want to showcase their new work for fans to enjoy.

 This convention usually starts with a cinema-like streaming event of curated YouTube videos.
 The convention includes the Red Gala Carpet, a red-carpet event filled with chances for interviews and autographs from content creators.

 It also has a meetup event for content creators to meet their fans.

 The Buffer Festival has an Industry Day run by YouTube professionals.
-This event is geared toward content creators wanting to learn more about strategy, marketing, and networking for YouTube content creation.
+This event is geared toward content creators wanting to learn more about strategy, marketing, and networking for YouTube.